anquanscan/sec-tools/README.md

 [Webspoilt](https://github.com/Deadshot0x7/Webspoilt): This script will you help to find the information about the website and to help in penetrating testing
 [zvs-script](https://github.com/nielsbakkers/zvs-script): Zeek Vulnerabilitie Scanner
 [BMIN_GAN](https://github.com/JosephKBS/BMIN_GAN): Deep-fake medical image(X-ray) using GAN
 [intrigue-core](https://github.com/intrigueio/intrigue-core): Discover Your Attack Surface!
+[zap-scan](https://github.com/majidmc2/zap-scan): This script wrote with Python3 and used OWASP-ZAP APIs